Raja Ravindra

-Raja Ravindra is an Indian actor predominantly appears in Telugu films and TV serials.
-Apart from Telugu films, he has acted in several Tamil films and a few Kannada and Malayalam movies.
+Raja Ravindra is an Indian actor predominantly appears in Telugu films and television serials.
+Apart from Telugu films, he has acted in several Tamil films and a few Kannada movies.
 He started his career with TV serials and entered into films.

 Career

-His first film as an actor is Paccha Toranam (1994).
+Raja Ravindra's first film as an actor is Paccha Toranam (1994).
 After acting in films like Pedarayudu (1995), he ventured into film production and dates management of heroes.

-Family

-His daughter got married in April 2014.